Learn how to setup push notifications, get credentials for development and production, and test sending push notifications.

 ExpoPushToken

-Run the following command to install expo-notifications
+Run the following command to install the expo-notifications

-and expo-device
+, expo-device

 libraries:

-npx expo install expo-notifications expo-device
+npx expo install expo-notifications expo-device expo-constants

 expo-notifications